See Roseanne and Dan together again in new photo from 'Roseanne' revival

 Pretty much every single member of the show's original cast will be back to revive their roles, including Barr, Goodman, Gilbert, and their co-stars Laurie Metcalf (Aunt Jackie), Michael Fishman (D.J.), Lecy Goranson (Becky #1) and Sarah Chalke (Becky #2), who will play a different role this time around.

-In early December, "Big Bang Theory" star Johnny Galecki took to Instagram to confirm that he, too, would be back to play David, Darlene's old beau.
+In early December, "Big Bang Theory" star Johnny Galecki took to Instagram to confirm that he, too, would be back to play David, the old beau of Gilbert's Darlene.

 The "Roseanne" revival is set to premiere on ABC in 2018 — and we can't wait!